Hard-Stuff/OTA-Hub-device_client/README.md

     Deliver Over-the-Air updates onto your ESP32/embedded devices directly from your code releases in an obvious, clean, light-weight way.

+    It is designed to do this on an abstract Client - this means it works equally well over WiFi (and WiFiClientSecure) as it does over 4G/5G clients such as TinyGSM.

 **OTA Hub DIY** is for the hobbyists and small teams, directly grabbing release files from GitHub, involving as minimal setup as possible.
 It's completely open-source, and of course, free!

 **OTA Hub Pro** is for the experts and larger teams, providing you with a dashboard to have finer control over your release deployment, fleet management, greater flexibility, and even less setup!
 Find out more at [ota-hub.com/pro](ota-hub.com/pro).

+See our [4G example](./examples/SIM7600/) for a SIM7600 HTTPS implementation of this.

 ### Benefits over alternatives